amitfriedman12/webpack-dll-slides/PITCHME.md

 <p>every app needs to be compiled against the same manifest file.
 How do we distribute them and keep them in sync?</p>
 ---
 ### With the help of git submodules
+<p>So we make another repo for our dll manifest and add it into each subapp as a submodule.
+Then when the manifest changes we just run.</p>
 ```
 git submodule update --init
 ```